freenas/freenas-docs/userguide/services.rst

 |ui-launch|.
 The :guilabel:`Netdata` service must be running.

-Go to :menuselection:`Services` and click the sliding button in the :guilabel:`Netdata` row to turn on the netdata service.
+Go to :menuselection:`Services` and click the sliding button in the :guilabel:`Netdata` row to turn on the Netdata service.
 Click
 |ui-launch| to open the Netdata web dashboard in a new browser tab.
 :numref:`Figure %s <services_netdata_fig>` shows an example: